CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab2.md

 In this lab, you will create a development container and define specific extensions or configurations that will be used or installed in your codespace.
 You will create this development container and add Copilot to the list of extensions.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Activate GitHub Copilot within a Codespace environment.

 ## Task 1: Enable Copilot inside a Codespace

 1. Click on the repository named **skills-copilot-codespaces-vscode**